geldata/vtio/crates/vtio_control_registry/README.md

 ### For Variable Sequences (structs with fields)

 1. An `EscapeSequence` trait implementation with associated constants
-2. A `ConstEncodedLen` implementation with the maximum encoded length
+2. A `StaticEncodedLen` implementation with the maximum encoded length
 3. An efficient `Encode` implementation that writes field values as parameters
 4. A registry entry in `vtparser::ESCAPE_SEQUENCE_REGISTRY`